vdhamer/Photo-Club-Hub/.github/README.md

 <a/></p>

-An alternative navigation path is provided by the "Who's Who" screen.
+An alternative navigation path is provided by the _Who's Who_ screen.
 This view puts the photographer first, thus allowing you to find a photographer directly and then see which club (or clubs) the photographer is associated with: